 We need to be more considerate towards local coaches as well.
-I mean we seem to want to be very athlete-centered.
+I mean, we seem to want to be very athlete-centred.

-But coaches as well have a huge part to play in this especially Grassroot coaches that are doing all the foundation work.
+But coaches also have a huge part to play in this, especially Grassroots coaches, who are doing all the foundation work.

 Provincial and grass-root coaches are not paid very much and make a lot of sacrifices.

-The only satisfaction they really get from doing what they are doing if being able to develop and nurture athletes.
+The only satisfaction they get from doing what they are doing is developing and nurturing athletes.

-Previously the grass-root coaches basically had to say goodbye to their athletes at the college level when the athletes went off to Manila for NCAA and UAAP.
+Previously the grass-root coaches had to say goodbye to their athletes at the college level when they went off to Manila for NCAA and UAAP.
 Now they have to compete also with poaching from the National Academy of Sports Philippines.

-This left the grass-root coaches to focus on the High school and elementary level.
+Grass-root coaches are left to focus on the High school and elementary levels.

-In this case, they are not waiting for athletes to graduate they are getting them when they still have playing years in the Palaro which is creating an unfair advantage for the two regions that have money to buy athletes.
+In this case, they are not waiting for athletes to graduate; they are getting them when they still have playing years in the Palaro, which creates an unfair advantage for the two regions with money to buy athletes.

 National Academy of Sports Philippines

-Now with the establishment of a National Academy of Sports Philippines, it makes the job of the poachers easier as someone else is going to do the poaching for them.
+Establishing a National Academy of Sports Philippines makes the poachers’ job easier as someone else will do the poaching for them.

-Now a grassroot coach in the province may not even get the satisfaction of being able to develop high school age athletes, as the national sports schools’ purpose is to get the best athletes from the province.
+A grassroots coach in the province may not even get the satisfaction of developing high school-age athletes, as the national sports schools’ purpose is to get the region’s best athletes.

-How long is it going to be before Private schools etc. start poaching Elementary age athletes? or is it already happening?
+How long will it be before Private schools, etc., start poaching Elementary age athletes? or is it already happening?